-Importance of chaos rather than unnecessary order

-Throughout the first three chapters of "In pursuit of Excellence" the importance of allowing overlap, internal competition, impromptu contact, while minimizing head office "command and control" was highlighted through the case studies quoted.
+Importance of chaos rather than unnecessary order.
+Throughout the first three chapters of "In Pursuit of Excellence", the importance of allowing overlap, internal competition, and impromptu contact, while minimizing head office "command and control" was highlighted through the case studies quoted.

-A bias for action

-The emphasis on action, getting something into prototype, test, test rather than trying to second guess.
+A bias for action.
+The emphasis on action, getting something into prototype, test, test, test rather than trying to second-guess.
 The disbanding of committees that meet and do not convert anything to action is a very strong message.

-Close to the customer

-Being close to the customer does not only help with customer retention, it is the major source of innovation.
+Close to the customer.
+Being close to the customer not only helps with customer retention, it is also the major source of innovation.
 Peters and Waterman found compelling evidence that customers are the main source of innovative ideas.

-Autonomy and entrepreneurship

-As Peters and Waterman observed that radical decentralization and autonomy, with its attendant overlap, messiness, lack of coordination, internal competition were necessary in order to breed the entrepreneurial spirit and champions required to take risks in developing new ideas.
+Autonomy and entrepreneurship.
+As Peters and Waterman observed that radical decentralization and autonomy, with its attendant overlap, messiness, lack of coordination, and internal competition, were necessary in order to breed the entrepreneurial spirit and champions required to take risks in developing new ideas.
+They also noted that in the study's successful companies, the following was evident:

 - Intense communication

 - Tolerating failure

-- Internal competition

 - Promote legends

-- Absence of over planning and paperwork
+- Absence of overplanning and paperwork